RO-HIT17/CogniCura/Readme.md

-# Healthcare App
+# CogniCura

-Built for **Sparkathon** by team **Code Crusaders**, this Healthcare App leverages modern web technologies to provide a seamless experience for managing healthcare appointments, patient history, and AI-assisted diagnostics.
+CogniCura leverages modern web technologies to provide a seamless experience for managing healthcare appointments, patient history, and AI-assisted diagnostics.
 The app supports both **Tamil** and **English** for the AI chat assistant, allowing users to interact in their preferred language.

+---

+---

+> **Built by Team Code Crusaders for Sparkathon - I++'24**

 ---